-In addition to the internal degree program, the department has an external degree program in Commerce for externally registered students.
-At the start, the department offered a four year B.Com (Special) external degree program with first year being the foundation year.
-Subsequently in 1996, special external degree was replaced by a three year general external degree program in Commerce.
-Moreover, the department has made the necessary arrangements to commence the Master of Commerce (M.Com) program in the current year.
+In addition to the internal degree programme, the department has an external degree programme in Commerce for externally registered students.
+At the start, the department offered a four year B.Com (General) external degree programme with first year being the foundation year.
+Subsequently in 1996, special external degree was replaced by a three year general external degree programme in Commerce.
+Moreover, the department has made the necessary arrangements to commence the Master of Commerce (M.Com) programme in the current year.